Posts Tagged ‘ground rules’

 Technique: Affinity grouping †*

-Brief description: A technique to discover and share ideas that arise during the conference and group them into categories, so they can be organized and then discussed.
+Brief description: A technique to discover and share ideas that arise during the conference and group them into categories, so participants can organize and discuss them.

 When to use: Can be used at any session to elicit and gain group responses to ideas.
 Also useful as a closing process if action outcomes are desired.